History of the Ming dynasty: Successors after Yongle

+In the late 1420s, the government was facing financial pressure due to a high tax burden that had led to a decrease in tax revenues from wealthy regions.
+The war in Vietnam had also drained significant resources, and the subsequent defeat resulted in a loss of revenue from mineral wealth.
+Furthermore, by the early 1430s, the profitability of many mines had declined.
+These financial issues were indicative of the beginning of an economic decline.
+Additionally, from the mid-1430s, a sixty-year cold period began in the Northern Hemisphere, causing repeated crop failures, famines, and epidemics, which were further exacerbated by occasional floods and droughts.

+The economic problems were further exacerbated by the conflicts in the southwest during the 1430s and 1440s, leading to a decline in mining in the region rich in ores.
+In response, the Confucian officials in power implemented currency restrictions, such as closing silver mines and limiting the production of copper coins, as well as cutting state spending.
+This included cancelling overseas expeditions and limiting tributary exchanges.
+These austerity measures were easily adopted, especially since they affected the economic power of the eunuchs, who were competing groups in the power struggle.
+The eunuchs were heavily involved in naval expeditions and had a vested interest in silver mining.
+Meanwhile, the government also had to deal with unrest on the northern borders.
+The shortage of currency in China had far-reaching consequences, affecting not only Japan but also Java.
+Counterfeiting of coins and hoarding of precious metals became rampant, leading to severe restrictions on the circulation of silver by the 1440s.

+In the early 1440s, Wang Zhen, rose to power in the imperial court and advocated for the reopening of silver mines under his control.
+However, due to low productivity and the excessive demands of the eunuchs overseeing the mines, there were numerous uprisings by miners in Fujian, Zhejiang, and Jiangxi.

-The Tumu Crisis and the Ming Mongols
+Tumu Crisis and the Ming Mongols

 Succession crisis

 The Oirat leader Esen Taishi launched an invasion into the Ming dynasty in July 1449.
-The chief eunuch Wang Zhen encouraged the Emperor Yingzong of Ming (r.
-1435–1449) to personally lead a force to face the Mongols after a recent Ming defeat; marching off with 50,000 troops, the emperor left the capital and put his half-brother Zhu Qiyu in charge of affairs as temporary regent.
+Wang Zhen encouraged Emperor Yingzong to personally lead a force to face the Mongols after a recent Ming defeat; marching off with 50,000 troops, the emperor left the capital and put his half-brother Zhu Qiyu in charge of affairs as temporary regent.
 In the battle that ensued, his force of 50,000 troops were decimated by Esen's army.
-On 3 September 1449, the Emperor Yingzong of Ming was captured and held in captivity by the Mongols—an event known as the Tumu Crisis.
-After the Emperor Yingzong of Ming's capture, Esen's forces plundered their way across the countryside and all the way to the suburbs of Beijing.
+On 3 September 1449, Emperor Yingzong was captured and held in captivity by the Mongols—an event known as the Tumu Crisis.
+After Emperor Yingzong's capture, Esen's forces plundered their way across the countryside and all the way to the suburbs of Beijing.
 Following this was another plundering of the Beijing suburbs in November of that year by local bandits and Ming dynasty soldiers of Mongol descent who dressed as invading Mongols.
 Many Han Chinese also took to brigandage soon after the Tumu incident.